- Find him at: The rollerskating rink

 Corey is naturally entertaining and funny and likes to make people laugh.
 He makes friends easily wherever he goes with his kind and outgoing personality.
 Last summer, Corey had lots of fun at several sports camps.
 When he wasn’t there, he was busy working as a member of a state park work crew, earning some extra money for personal spending and saving.
 When he’s just relaxing, he likes watching movies or playing video games.

-Now in 9th grade, Corey is a smart and capable student with the ability to achieve and maintain good grades.
+As he heads into the 10th grade, Corey continues to be a smart and capable student with the ability to achieve and maintain good grades.
 Historically, Corey has been a good student who has completed homework and other educational tasks on time.
 He says his favorite subject is math “because it’s difficult and not everyone is good at it,” so he is proud that he has a knack for it.
 PE classes are always high on Corey's list of favorite classes as well.
 The social side of school is especially appealing to Corey, who enjoys being around his peers.
+Corey loves the chance to join in on after school activities – it’s a way for him to stay super involved with his school and education – two things that matter a great deal to him.

 His social worker wants to talk with prospective adoptive parents (especially single dads and couples) who have a good repertoire of behavioral tools and strategies to connect with, guide and parent Corey.
 A committed family who will not give up on him, is excited to stay active with him, and can help him navigate and thrive in adolescence is what Corey needs most.
 He has expressed that he would love to have a biracial family with parent(s) that share both his African American and his Caucasian heritage.
 Corey has also mentioned that he really wants an active family, a family who can keep up with his excitement and who has an equal passion for sports.
-A family that is always on the go and eager to get outside and play together would be the best fit for Corey!
+Corey is extremely adventurous and loves to explore extreme sports –wakeboarding, snowboarding, quad riding, and the likes.
+“The riskier, the better,” his social worker says.
+A family that can match that energy and is always on the go, eager to get outside and play together would be the best fit for Corey!
 Corey is an awesome kid.
 If you think you or your family would be a good fit and want to learn more, we hope to hear from you soon!

 Beyond the Profile: Meeting and spending even a small amount of time with Corey is to feel like you’ve been friends for much longer.
 His warm and friendly demeanor quickly creates that connection.
 Corey is an outgoing, fun-loving teenager with a million-dollar smile that is seemingly always on his face.
 I was lucky enough to get to spend time with him in a few different settings; and I was struck by how easily he made friends with those around him and how quick he was to help or build others up.
 This is a quality not every teenager (or adult for that matter) possesses and Corey seemed to demonstrate it effortlessly.
 As with all teens featured here on NWAE’s In-Depth site, Corey himself said ‘yes’ – he wanted to be further involved and share a part of himself directly with families.
 I think that willingness and openness only further highlights who he is.